nordlow/units-d/README.md

 - [ ] Refactor `GetConversion` to do a breadth-first search instead of current depth-first.

+- [ ] Find a way to represent sample rate.
+Use it to infer FFT-frequencies.
+Add it either here or to `samplerate` or `sampling`.

 Original discussion at: http://forum.dlang.org/thread/io1vgo$1fnc$1@digitalmars.com?page=1

 This alternative implementation contains unit expression parsing which might be